 Mince pie crumble

 If the tops and bottoms are too time-consuming, you could always make a mince pie crumble.
-Basically, roll out two-thirds of a batch of sweet shortcrust into the bottom of a baking tray, cover with mince, then grate the remaining pastry over the top.
+Basically, roll out two-thirds of a batch of sweet shortcrust into the bottom of a baking tray, cover it with mince, and then grate the remaining pastry over the top.
 Bake and cut into squares.
-My mother endearingly called these “fly cemetery”.
+My mother endearingly called these “fly cemeteries”.
 Yummy!

 Storage and serving